MicrosoftDocs/iis-docs/iis/extensions/iis-search-engine-optimization-toolkit/understanding-site-analysis-reports.md

 ---
-title: "Understanding Site Analysis Reports | Microsoft Docs"
+title: "Understanding Site Analysis Reports"
 author: ruslany
-description: "IIS Site Analysis is a tool within the IIS Search Engine Optimization Toolkit that can be used to analyze Web sites with the purpose of optimizing the site's..." ms.author: iiscontent
+description: "IIS Site Analysis is a tool within the IIS Search Engine Optimization Toolkit that can be used to analyze Web sites with the purpose of optimizing the site's..." ms.date: 06/03/2009 ms.assetid: 6ffc7560-2292-4d2e-989a-adf635113d57 msc.legacyurl: /learn/extensions/iis-search-engine-optimization-toolkit/understanding-site-analysis-reports msc.type: authoredcontent
-manager: soshir
-ms.date: 06/03/2009
-ms.topic: article
-ms.assetid: 6ffc7560-2292-4d2e-989a-adf635113d57
-ms.technology: iis-extensions
-ms.prod: iis
-msc.legacyurl: /learn/extensions/iis-search-engine-optimization-toolkit/understanding-site-analysis-reports
-msc.type: authoredcontent
 ---